-Shareholder proposals for potential nominees for election to the Board should be sent to the attention of the Secretary of the Company at the address appearing on the notice accompanying this proxy statement, describing the candidate's qualifications and accompanied by the candidate's written statement of willingness and affirmative desire to serve in a manner representing the interest of all shareholders.
+Shareholder proposals for potential nominees for election to the Board should be sent to the attention of our Secretary at the address appearing on the notice accompanying this proxy statement, describing the candidate's qualifications and accompanied by the candidate's written statement of willingness and affirmative desire to serve in a manner representing the interest of all shareholders.
 Shareholders may also make nominations directly by following the procedure specified in the Company's Bylaws.